-For example, merchants may upload data from their loyalty-card programmes so that they can include loyalty information in search or shopping results, or better understand the performance of their ad campaigns.
-We only provide aggregated reports to advertisers, which don't reveal information about individual people.
+For example, merchants may upload data from their loyalty-card programs so that they can include loyalty information in search or shopping results, or better understand the performance of their ad campaigns.
+We only provide aggregated reports to advertisers that do not reveal information about individual people.